haines/fluent-plugin-elasticsearch/README.md

 Use legacy template or not.

-Elasticsearch 7.8 or later supports the brand new composable templates.
+Elasticsearch 7.8 or later supports the brand new composable templates, so users should specify this parameter as `false`.

-For Elasticsearch 7.7 or older, users should specify this parameter as `false`.
+For Elasticsearch 7.7 or older, users should specify this parameter as `true`.

 Composable template documentation is [Put Index Template API | Elasticsearch Reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) and legacy template documentation is [Index Templates | Elasticsearch Reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates-v1.html).